 Tired of eggs?
 I hear you.
 Here are some satisfying alternatives:

-- Keto sausage patties + sautéed kale — savory and filling
+- Keto sausage patties + sauteed kale: savory and filling

-- Smoked salmon with cream cheese and cucumber — elegant and delicious
+- Smoked salmon with cream cheese and cucumber: elegant and delicious

-- Full-fat Greek yogurt + chopped walnuts — creamy and crunchy
+- Full-fat Greek yogurt + chopped walnuts: creamy and crunchy

-- Leftover dinner — there’s nothing wrong with that!
+- Leftover dinner: there's nothing wrong with that!

 Budget-Friendly Keto Breakfast Options